golemfactory/tesseract-ocr-golem/README.md

 The config object accepted by `TesseractOcrOnGolem` can be composed of 2 properties:

-- `ocr` which control the default parameters which will be passed to `tesseract` when running the OCR ([see docs](https://golemfactory.github.io/tesseract-ocr-golem/types/TesseractConfig.html))
+- `args` which control the default parameters which will be passed to `tesseract` when running the OCR ([see docs](https://golemfactory.github.io/tesseract-ocr-golem/interfaces/TesseractArgs.html))
 - `service` which control the deployment of the OCR instances on the Golem Network ([see docs](https://golemfactory.github.io/tesseract-ocr-golem/interfaces/GolemConfig.html))

 For details regarding specific config options, please refer to